getlantern/lantern-client/pull_request_template.md

+- [ ] All strings are localized using '.18n` and are defined in `en.po`.
+Localization keys are either short strings or made-up keys.
 - [ ] All colors are defined using Hex, are defined in `colors.dart` and are not duplicated
 - [ ] All text styles are defined in `text_styles.dart` and are not duplicated
 - [ ] Repeated code has been factored into custom widgets
+- [ ] Layout looks good in both LTR (English) and RTL (Persian) languages
 - [ ] If you refactored existing code, have you tested the refactored functionality against the old version to make sure you didn't break anything?
 - [ ] Do the tests pass?
 Consistently?
 - [ ] Did this change improve test coverage?